Garcia beats Pliskova to win Tianjin Open title

 Pliskova's failure to take the title also kept her from confirming a berth in the WTA Finals.

-American Sloane Stephens, Ukrainian Elena Svitolina and Dutchwoman Kiki Bertens are the other remaining contenders for Singapore.
+Ukrainian Elena Svitolina and Dutchwoman Kiki Bertens are the other remaining contenders for Singapore after American Sloane Stephens was confirmed as the sixth player to qualify on Sunday.
+She joins Simona Halep, Angelique Kerber, Naomi Osaka, Petra Kvitova and Caroline Wozniacki as players who have secured places for Singapore.

 Garcia was down 1-5 in the first set tiebreaker before she rebounded.
 She saved a set point for Pliskova at 5-6 to go on to win the hour-long first set.